 - Class Winners At the end of round-robin play, win/ loss records or ringer percentage shall determine Class winners.
 In addition, total points may be used if the scoring was done using the count-all method. - 2.
 Class Ties If ties occur, they shall be broken by playoff games, overall ringer percentage, who-beat-whom in the regular round-robin, or highest above/closest to their entering ringer average.
+Total points may be used if the scoring was done using the count-all method.
 In World, National, Regional and State Championships, all ties for first place in the Championship Class of a designated Division must be broken by a playoff game(s).